 In case consumer’s complaint cannot be resolved through our internal processes, we will cooperate with JAMS pursuant to the JAMS Privacy Shield Program, which is described on the JAMS website.
 JAMS mediation may be commenced as provided for in the JAMS rules.
 Following the dispute resolution process, the mediator or the consumer may refer the matter to the U.S. Federal Trade Commission, which has Privacy Shield investigatory and enforcement powers over us.
 Under certain circumstances, consumers also may be able to invoke binding arbitration to address complaints about our compliance with the Privacy Shield Principles.

 We have further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.

 When we maintain personal data about consumers with whom we do not have a direct relationship because we maintain the consumers’ data as a processor for its clients, consumers may submit complaints concerning the processing of their personal data to the relevant Client, in accordance with the client’s dispute resolution process.
 We will participate in this process at the request of the client or the consumer.

 To learn more about the Privacy Shield program, and to view our certification, please visit Privacy Shield website

-If you would like us to update information we have about you or your preferences, please contact us by email at email@example.com.
-You also may write to:
+If you would like us to update information we have about you or your preferences, please contact us by email at firstname.lastname@example.org or for queries regarding EU privacy, you can reach-out to our GDPR representative Thomas Gomboc at email@example.com or you also may write to:

 Attn: Legal Department